Secondary metabolite: Terpenoids

+Archaea secondary metabolites

+Archaea are capable of producing a variety of secondary metabolites, which may have significant biotechnological applications.
+Despite knowing this, the biosynthetic pathways for secondary metabolites in archaea are less understood than those in bacteria.
+Notably, archaea often lack some biosynthesis genes commonly present in bacteria, which suggests that they may possess unique metabolic pathways for synthetizing these compounds.

+Extracellular polymeric substances

+Extracellular polymeric substances can effectively adsorb and degrade hazardous organic chemicals.
+While these compounds are produced by various organisms, archaea are particularly promising for wastewater treatment due to their high tolerance to saline concentrations and their ability to grow anaerobically.

 Biotechnological approaches

 Selective breeding was used as one of the first biotechnological techniques used to reduce the unwanted secondary metabolites in food, such as naringin causing bitterness in grapefruit.
 In some cases increasing the content of secondary metabolites in a plant is the desired outcome.
 Traditionally this was done using in-vitro plant tissue culture techniques which allow for: control of growth conditions, mitigate seasonality of plants or protect them from parasites and harmful-microbes.
 Synthesis of secondary metabolites can be further enhanced by introducing elicitors into a tissue plant culture, such as jasmonic acid, UV-B or ozone.
 These compounds induce stress onto a plant leading to increased production of secondary metabolites.

 To further increase the yield of SMs new approaches have been developed.
 A novel approach used by Evolva uses recombinant yeast S. cerevisiae strains to produce secondary metabolites normally found in plants.
 The first successful chemical compound synthesised with Evolva was vanillin, widely used in the food beverage industry as flavouring.
 The process involves inserting the desired secondary metabolite gene into an artificial chromosome in the recombinant yeast leading to synthesis of vanillin.
 Currently Evolva produces a wide array of chemicals such as stevia, resveratrol or nootkatone.